Emery was born in Germany and studied Fine Arts at Parsons Paris. She now lives in London.

 Emery’s photographs have been published by Gestalten, Rizzoli and Self Publish Be Happy.
 She was nominated for the FOAM Paul Huf Award 2015 and shortlisted by the Magenta Foundation within the Flash Forward Emerging Photographers 2016 Award.
 Her first monograph Rie was selected as one of the most engaging & exciting projects in photography by the British Journal of Photography and featured on their January 2017 cover.
 The book opened a distinctly feminine dialogue aiming to re-instill an innocence in the way that we view the body.

-Her second book Yuka & The Forest (printed on 100% recycled paper stock, 30% of profits donated to the WWF), was exhibited within the Prix du Livre d’Auteur in Arles in 2019 and introduces us to the Chinju No Mori, The Sacred Forest.
-We are reminded that cultures like that of Japan, which are deeply embedded in nature, have been able to perserve much of their natural habitat by having fostered an interconnected value system.
-We embark on a journey of reflection leading through a remote village high into the midst of a vast landscape, prompting us to contemplate nature’s profound serenity and as the last pages fall also of its demise at the hand of our own.
+Emery’s second book Yuka & The Forest was exhibited within the Prix du Livre d’Auteur in Arles in 2019 and introduces us to the chinju-no-mori, the sacred forest.
+We are reminded that cultures like that of Japan, which are deeply embedded in nature, have been able to preserve much of their natural habitat by having fostered an interconnected value system.
+By embarking on a journey of reflection leading us through a remote village high into the midst of a vast landscape, we are prompted to contemplate nature’s profound serenity and as the last pages fall also its demise at the hand of our own.

-Emery has directed films for Nowness, COS, Everlane and various charities.
+Emery has directed films for Nowness, COS, De Beers, Everlane and various charities.

-‘Posturing: Photographing the Body in Fashion’, Asama International Photo Festival, Japan
+‘Posturing: Photographing the Body in Fashion’, Asama International Photo Festival, JP

-‘Posturing: Photographing the Body in Fashion’, Ground Floor Gallery, 10 Thurloe Place, London
+‘Posturing: Photographing the Body in Fashion’, curated by Holly Hay and Shonagh Marshall, Ground Floor Gallery, UK

-‘Unuounu‘, Parasol Unit Foundation for Contemporary Art, London
+‘Unuounu‘, Parasol Unit Foundation for Contemporary Art, UK

-‘Vogue: Female Gaze’, Annenberg Space of Photography New York
+‘Vogue: Female Gaze’, Annenberg Space of Photography, US